ginestrab/Extended-Range-Percolation-/README.md

 [1] Lorenzo Cirigliano, Claudio Castellano, and Ginestra Bianconi

-"CGeneral theory for extended-range percolation on simple and multiplex networks."
+"General theory for extended-range percolation on simple and multiplex networks."

 Physical Review E, 110, 034302 (2024).